greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 **Partitioned Append-Optimized Tables**

 For a partitioned, append-optimized table, analyzedb checks the partitioned table root partition and leaf partitions.
 If needed, the utility updates statistics for non-current partitions and the root partition.
 For information about how statistics are collected for partitioned tables, see [ANALYZE](../../ref_guide/sql_commands/ANALYZE.html).

+The root partition statistics is required by GPORCA.
+The `analyzedb` utility collects statistics on the root partition of a partitioned table if the statistics do not exist.
+If any of the leaf partitions have stale statistics, `analyzedb` also refreshes the root partition statistics.
+The cost of refreshing the root level statistics is comparable to analyzing one leaf partition.

 ## <a id="notes"></a>Notes